kelvinwong-ca/django-likert-field/README.rst

     class PetShopSurvey(models.Model):
         i_like_snakes = LikertField()

-    # Renders in add.html
+    # Renders a widget in add.html
     #
-    # jQuery star rating widget should be able to grab by 'likert-field' class
+    # jQuery star-rating widget should be able to grab by 'likert-field' class
     #
     <label for="id_i_like_snakes">I like snakes:</label>
     <input id="id_i_like_snakes" type="text" name="i_like_snakes"
      class="likert-field" />

-    # detail.html
+    # detail.html Django template
     #
     # assume 'survey' is context object holding instance
     #